Unlock Your Fastest 5K: Proven Speed Workouts and Smart Training Strategies

 Turning Theory into a Self‑Coaching Toolbox

-1. Find Your Baseline – Start with a recent 5K or a 1 km time trial.
-Use a simple calculator (or a spreadsheet) to estimate your four zones.
-For a runner whose recent 5K was 22:00 (≈7:04 min/mile), the zones might look like:
+1. Find Your Baseline – Start with a recent 5K or run a 1 km time trial.
+Pop your result into a calculator or spreadsheet to estimate your four zones.
+For someone who just ran a 22:00 5K (≈7:04 min/mile), the zones might break down as:

 • Zone 1 (Recovery): <9:30 min/mile